Everything You Need to Know About Microvias in Printed Circuit Design

 Microvias in Your CAD Software

 Defining microvias starts in the PCB stackup editor, where layer pairs are defined and materials are selected.
 Note that you need to choose an appropriate laminate that can support the fabrication process you want to use.
-After building a proposed stackup, I always advise sending it to your fabricator for a review.
-Many HDI materials are covered in IPC slash sheets and they should have compatible replacements if desired materials are unavailable.
+After building a proposed stackup, I always advise sending it to your fabricator for a review and getting their input as to manufacturability with microvias.

 Taking the dielectric layer thickness and the hole diameter together gives the aspect ratio of microvias placed in the PCB layout.
 Care should be taken when sizing these structures as the aspect ratio is also related to reliability.